 Mobile home owners, look out below — the most vulnerable part of your trailer is often its underside.
 And if you’re not taking the necessary steps to protect it, you’re undermining your investment.
 Skirting is key to this effort, forming a barrier around your mobile home, between the trailer floor and the ground.
 It helps make your home look like your own and prevents critters from settling in and making your home their own.
 More importantly, it conceals your mobile home’s support structure (underpinning), wiring, and pipes while also helping to insulate and ventilate.
 In some states, going skirting-less is even against code.

-Learning how to install mobile home skirting will ultimately benefit you in the form of decreased energy bills, pest control fees, and maintenance costs, and will keep you in compliance with your local municipal and/or park regulations.
+Learning how to install mobile home skirting will ultimately benefit you in the form of decreased energy bills, pest control fees, and maintenance costs, all while keeping you in compliance with your local municipal and/or park regulations.

 What you need to get started